How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 4. Signatures:

-• Capacity: If signing for an LLC, you must indicate why you have the right to sign.
-You would sign: “John Doe, Member” or “John Doe, Manager.”
+• Capacity: if signing for an LLC, indicate why you have the right to sign — for example, “John Doe, Member” or “John Doe, Manager.”

 ↑ Back to contents